runfourestrun/NLP-app/ReadMe.md

 # In progress: NLP & NEO4j Python demo

+* The script takes text inputs (see /documents for samples), runs NLP against those inputs to find nouns and verbs, and encoding the results into a Graph

 ## Python application that takes documents and performs NLP analysis on them, loading the results into Neo4j.